while-true-do/test-library/README.md

 # test-library

-This repository contains some scripts and templates for testing.
+A repository containing some scripts and templates for testing.

 ## Motivation